threadmapper/sequence-under-peaks/README.md

 # Scripts to find the sequences under ChIP-seq peaks

 - This repository contain the scripts to find the sequences under peaks for MST12/HOX genes.
-- Please find more detail in the manuscript, Oses-Ruiz et al(2021)
+- Please find more detail in the manuscript, Oses-Ruiz et al (2021).
+- In case you would like to you this scripts for your analysis please modify the input  file names accordingly.

 ```python
 input files: genome.fasta and peak file(bed formatted)